Video Verified Systems Improve Police Response Time to Burglaries

 That’s right.
 Video Verification lets operators catch burglars in the act, and deploy police officers to the site while the crime is in progress.

 An encouraging prospect, given the impact, both financial and emotional, a burglary can have on a business.

 Video verification makes security systems more efficient and effective, but it’s still relatively unknown to many business owners.

 Conventional alarm systems might notify you when a sensor is tripped, but they can’t confirm who or what tripped the alarm.
 Both law enforcement and alarm owners want more reliability when an alarm is activated, and that’s where video verification comes in.

-Video verification isn’t a CCTV surveillance system that simply records footage that someone watches later.
+Video verification isn’t a CCTV surveillance system that simply records the footage that someone watches later.
 Rather, it’s a comprehensive, monitored video alarm system that covers all entry points of your business, and sends a short video clip to a central monitoring station when sensors are tripped.

 Central monitoring station operators are then able to see the footage right away and determine whether the trigger is a false alarm or worthy of a police dispatch.

 Businesses paying for monitored alarm systems want the fastest police response available.
 A video verified alarm system allows station dispatchers to confirm via video, while a break-in is in progress.
 This minimizes false alarms and speeds up the response time of law enforcement officials.